NERSC/canopie25-seamless-containers/README.md

 ## Contents

-This repos contains the following artifacts.

-1. Latex source and figures for the paper which will be published as part of the proceedings.
-2. Proof-of-concept code for the major concepts described in the paper including the PAM module and Kubernetes-based approaches.
+This repos contains proof-of-concept code for the major concepts described in the paper including the PAM module and Kubernetes-based approaches.

 ## Usage